nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `get [p/] [e/] [te/] [n/NAME]`

-* If `NAME` is provided, only personal information of the person/s whose name contain the given `NAME` will be shown
+* If `NAME` is provided, only personal information of the student/s whose name contain the given `NAME` will be shown
-* If `NAME` is not provided, the personal information of all persons in AcademyDirectory will be shown
+* If `NAME` is not provided, the personal information of all students in AcademyDirectory will be shown
 * Multiple tags can be supplied at the same time, and personal information corresponding to all the given tags will be shown

 Examples: